 Rights Relating to Protesters Near a Farm

-Before we start, it is essential to remember that the freedom of assembly in any form is a constitutionally protected and time-honored right in this country.
-This freedom needs to be considered when dealing with protesters near your farm.
-The freedom to assemble must also take place at the right time, location, and in the correct form.
+Freedom of assembly in any form is a constitutionally protected and time-honored right in this country.
+This freedom must be considered when dealing with protesters near your farm.
+While protesters have the freedom to assemble, that assembly must take place at the right time, location, and in the correct form.
 The government may place reasonable restrictions on the freedom of assembly, limiting where and when groups can assemble to protest.

-As mentioned, protesters have a protected right to assemble and express their views through peaceful protests.
-Protesters typically may use traditional public forums, such as a street, a sidewalk, a right-of-way, or a public parking lot.
+Protesters may use traditional public forums, such as streets, sidewalks, rights-of-way, or public parking lots.
 While this right is constitutionally protected, it can also be reasonably restricted.
 In Maryland, it is illegal for a person to disturb the peace by “willfully and without lawful purpose” impeding passage on public spaces (Md.
 Code Ann., Crim.
 Law § 10-201).
-For example, if protesters were using the public right-of-way near your farm to protest, they could not legally block others from using the right-of-way, and protesting on public property typically depends on what the protesters plan to protest.
-Counties may require licenses in certain areas to allow for protesting which does not impede passage on public spaces.
+For example, protesters cannot legally block others from using the public right-of-way near your farm.
+Protesting on public property typically depends on what the demonstrators plan to protest.
+Counties may require licenses in certain areas to allow protesting which does not impede passage in public spaces.

 Protesting on private property requires permission from the landowner.
-If the landowner does not give permission, this would be an example of trespass.
-If the property is posted with “No Trespassing” signs, this could potentially rise to the level of a criminal violation.
+Without it, protestors would be trespassing.
+If the property is posted with “No Trespassing” signs, this could potentially be a criminal violation.

-If the protesting takes place in a public space but is impeding your ability to access your property, then please contact local law enforcement.
-Do not directly confront the protesters; everyone has a camera in their pockets these days, and any interaction might end up on social media.
-We’ve all seen videos go viral, making a bad situation even worse.
+If the protesting takes place in a public space but is impeding access to your property, contact local law enforcement.
+Do not directly confront the protesters.
+Everyone has a camera phone and any interaction might end up on social media.
+Any video going viral can make a bad situation worse.